karmaniverous/stan/.stan/system/stan.system.md

   - Apply Single‑Responsibility at both module and function level.
 Prefer small modules and small, composable functions.
   - If any single test module grows unwieldy, it likely reflects a module doing too much.
 Return to design and split both the code and its tests accordingly.

+# System‑level lint policy (tool‑agnostic)

+- Evaluate rules before fixing; prioritize changes that improve clarity or prevent bugs over cosmetic churn.
+- Prefer local and targeted disables (at line or file scope) when a rule conflicts with intentional code structure.
+- Avoid busywork changes; do not rewrap/reorder solely to appease a formatter/linter unless clearly beneficial.
+- Be permissive in tests: allow looser typings and patterns that aid readability and test authoring (e.g., disabling require‑await, relaxed unsafe assignments in mocks).
+- Keep guidance resilient to specific engines (ESLint, Biome, etc.); the intent applies regardless of the chosen toolchain.

+# Context window exhaustion (termination rule)

+- The full archive is typically uploaded once at the beginning of a STAN chat and rarely re‑uploaded in the same thread.
+- If a full archive was uploaded earlier in this chat and is no longer present in the current context window, assume the context window has been exhausted and terminate the chat.
+- Termination behavior:
+  - Print a concise notice (one or two lines) stating that the context has been exhausted and instruct the user to start a new chat and reattach the latest archives (e.g., “Context exhausted: please start a new chat and attach the latest .stan/output/archive.tar (and archive.diff.tar if available).
+STAN will resume from repo state.”).
+  - Do not proceed with partial context and do not infer missing content.
+  - Rationale: STAN’s in‑repo state under `<stanPath>/system` preserves continuity and enables safe resumption in a fresh chat.

+# Intake: Integrity & Ellipsis (MANDATORY)

+1. Integrity‑first TAR read.
+Fully enumerate `archive.tar`; verify each entry’s bytes read equals its declared size.
+On mismatch or extraction error, halt and report path, expected size, actual bytes, error.
+2. No inference from ellipses.
+Do not infer truncation from ASCII `...` or Unicode `…`.
+Treat them as literal text only if those bytes exist at those offsets in extracted files.
+3. Snippet elision policy.
+When omitting lines for brevity in chat, do not insert `...` or `…`.
+Use `[snip]` and include file path plus explicit line ranges retained/omitted (e.g., `[snip src/foo.ts:120–180]`).
+4. Unicode & operator hygiene.
+Distinguish ASCII `...` vs `…` (U+2026).
+Report counts per repo when asked.

+# CRITICAL: Patch Coverage

+- Every created, updated, or deleted file MUST be accompanied by a valid, plain unified diff patch in this chat.
+No exceptions.
+- Patches must target the exact files you show as full listings; patch coverage must match one‑for‑one with the set of changed files.
+- Never emit base64; always provide plain unified diffs.

+# CRITICAL: Layout

+- stanPath (default: `.stan`) is the root for STAN operational assets:
+  - `/<stanPath>/system`: policies and templates (this file, `stan.project.template.md`, `stan.bootloader.md`)
+  - `/<stanPath>/output`: script outputs and `archive.tar`/`archive.diff.tar`
+  - /<stanPath>/diff: diff snapshot state (`.archive.snapshot.json`, `archive.prev.tar`, `.stan_no_changes`)
+  - `/<stanPath>/dist`: dev build (e.g., for npm script `stan:build`)
+  - `/<stanPath>/patch`: canonical patch workspace (see Patch Policy)
+- Config key is `stanPath`.
+- Bootloader note: This repository ships a minimal bootloader prompt at `/<stanPath>/system/stan.bootloader.md` purely for convenience so a downstream AI can locate this file in attached artifacts.
+Once `stan.system.md` is loaded, the bootloader has no further role.

+# Doc update policy (learning: system vs project)

+- Downstream repos (typical): The assistant must NOT edit the system prompt.
+Improvements learned from FEEDBACK and design iterations should be proposed as patches to the project prompt (`stan.project.md`).
+- STAN’s own repo (`@karmaniverous/stan`): The assistant may propose patches to this system prompt for repo‑agnostic, system‑level improvements.
+- `stan init` updates downstream system prompts from the packaged baseline; local edits to `stan.system.md` in downstream repos will be overwritten.
+- Dev‑plan pruning policy (repo‑agnostic): Keep “Completed (recent)” short (e.g., last 3–5 items or last 2 weeks); promote durable practices/policies to the project prompt (and for this repo, to this system prompt).

 # Patch failure FEEDBACK handshake (self‑identifying feedback packet)

 - When “stan patch” fails or is only partially successful, STAN composes a compact feedback packet and copies it to the clipboard.
 The user pastes it verbatim (no extra instructions required).